Kit Kanohoaloha “Kanoho” Wynkoop

-Over the course of several years, Tutu Kane and Tutu Lady taught Kit about Hawaiʻi, the Hawaiian culture and, most importantly, about Aloha.
+Over the course of several years, Tutu Kane and Tutu Lady taught Kanoho about Hawaiʻi, the Hawaiian culture and, most importantly, about Aloha.

-Kit moved from Oʻahu to San Francisco when he was 25 and, there, gained valuable business knowledge and skills.
-While in the Bay Area, Kit immersed himself in many philosophical, religious, and spiritual traditions on a path to find Truth.
+Kanoho moved from Oʻahu to San Francisco when he was 25 and, there, gained valuable business knowledge and skills.
+While in the Bay Area, Kanoho immersed himself in many philosophical, religious, and spiritual traditions on a path to find Truth.

 Though he had always been labeled “Mr. Positive” while on the continent, he eventually found he had turned into “one of them;” a rarely-satisfied curmudgeon.

 He returned home to Hawaiʻi in 2007 in hopes the kinder, gentler interactions would rub off on him yet he couldn’t shake his anger – at everything – nor the high blood pressure that came as a result.